agsb/minute/README.md

 _"Today, most full-size keyboards use one of three different mechanical layouts, usually referred to as simply ISO (ISO/IEC 9995-2), ANSI (ANSI-INCITS 154-1988), and JIS (JIS X 6002-1980)"_, https://en.wikipedia.org/wiki/Computer_keyboard

-Keyboards could be staggered or gridded or ortholinear and splitted, also stenotype and chorded.
+Keyboards could be staggered or ortholinear or ergonomic, and splitted.
+Also exists stenotype and chorded.

 On a staggered keyboard, keys are at same box, with lines of keys in parallel and columns of keys in tilted vertical, about 22º right for both hands, causing Repetitive Strain Injury (RSI) in most of continous use.
 It's a reminder of last century, when mechanical thin bars did the typographic work and needed space between to not jam.

-On a gridded keyboard, keys are at same box, both lines and columns aligned, but still causing Carpal Tunnel Syndrome (CTS) as continous use.
+On a orthonormal keyboard, keys are at same box, both lines and columns aligned, but still causing Carpal Tunnel Syndrome (CTS) as continous use.

-On a ortholinear keyboard, as a gridded, lines are aligned but columns have small displacements as lenght of index, middle, ring and pinky fingers.
+On a ergonomic keyboard, as a orthonormal, lines are aligned but columns have small displacements as lenght of index, middle, ring and pinky fingers.

 Those types of keyboards could have a separation near half to allow a confortable position for both hands.
 Many use same box with a fixed central openning angle, the user can not adjust it for best personal positions as in a full corded splitted ones.